jdbctemplatemapper/jdbctemplatemapper/README.md

 Make sure you can connect to your database and issue a simple query using Spring's JdbcTemplate without the JdbcTemplateMapper.

 ## Known issues
 1. For Oracle/SqlServer no support for blobs.
+You will need to JdbcTemplate with what ever custom code needed to make it work.
 2. Could have issues with old/non standard jdbc drivers.